migueltc13/TryHackMe/write-ups/level3/Lazy Admin/README.md

 ![Upload php reverse shell](img/upload-php-reverse-shell.png)

-Finally, we click the upload php file, and boom we have a reverse shell to the machine:
+Finally, we click on the uploaded php file, and boom we have a reverse shell to the machine:

 ![Success reverse shell](img/success-reverse-shell.png)